-The first step is to contact the Community Facilities Operations Team by either emailing firstname.lastname@example.org or phoning Council on 3403 8888 to discuss your proposal.
+The first step is to email Council's Community Facilities Operations team, or phone Council on 3403 8888 to discuss your proposal.

 For more information, visit Queensland Government.

-The Food Act 2006 requires certain food businesses where food is prepared, packed, stored, handled, served or supplied to be licensed with Brisbane City Council.
+The Food Act 2006 requires certain food businesses that prepare, pack, store, handle, serve or supply food to be licensed with Brisbane City Council.

 For more information, visit food business licences.

-These permits apply to any venue to which the public is invited, whether or not you charge an entry fee.
-There are also related event approvals that may be required for both small and large events.
+These permits apply to any venue to which is open to the public, whether or not an entry fee is charged.
+Other event approvals may be required for both small and large events.

-An understanding of Council's requirements for event preparation, safety and notification to stakeholders is essential before you start planning your event.
+An understanding of Council's requirements for event preparation, safety and notification to stakeholders is essential before you start planning an event.

-For more information on all event and festival approvals, permits as well as a range of useful event planning resources visit Events and festivals.
+For more information on all event and festival approvals, permits and a range of useful event planning resources, visit our events and festivals page.

-For events or festivals on lease sites, phone Council’s Festival and Events Liaison Officer on 133 BNE (133 263) for specific advice, regardless of the number of people expected to attend the event.
-Council’s Festival and Events Liaison Officer will coordinate Council’s assessment of the proposal and will advise if an Entertainment Event Permit is required.
+For events or festivals on lease sites, phone Council’s Festival and Events Liaison Officer on 133 BNE (133 263) for specific advice.
+This is regardless of the number of people expected to attend the event.
+This officer will coordinate Council’s assessment of the proposal and will advise if an entertainment event permit is required.

 To receive an entertainment venues and events permit information kit, phone Council on 07 3403 8888.